 - The fluctuating magnetization of magnetic recording tape, that is converted on playback to fluctuating voltage by the playback head.

-- A digital representation of sound is a sequence of numbers, for example the numerical values of the fluctuating sound pressure amplitude measured (sampled) at regular intervals.
+- A digital representation of sound is a sequence of numbers, for example the numerical values of the fluctuating sound pressure amplitude measured at regular intervals (the sampling rate).
 What actually gets measured is the analogous fluctuating voltage amplitude in the computer sound system, and that is no better than your microphone can deliver.

 - With a numerical representation of sound, calculation is possible.
 For example, vowel formant frequencies can be calculated instead of filtering for them on a workbench.
 So far, these calculations are no different to what acousticians have always done with pencil and paper and sliderule.
 But today, the computer is added as a tool.
 Monotonous calculations that used to take months to complete can now be done in seconds, and the mathematical models for signal processing are available to all.
-Assuming a computer program has been written, and that you can afford to buy it.
-Praat is free, thanks to the dedication of its authors.
+That is, assuming a computer program has been written, and that you can afford to buy it.
+Praat is free, thanks to the dedication of its authors and sponsors.